min2ha/ukwa-site/content/target/26778/index.en.md

   "start_date": "2015-05-22T09:00:00Z"
 }

-# Community Land Advisory Service in Wales, The (CLAS Cymru)

 The Community Land Advisory Service in Wales (CLAS Cymru) aims to help community growing groups, landowners - plus others involved in land access - to work together to make more land available for community growing.